mreinstein/vec2-gap/README.md

 when building long-running applications (games and simulations) managing memory is important, otherwise you invoke the wrath of Javascript's garbage collector.

+internally, this works by attaching an array to `window.poolVec2` which gives us a singleton pool.
+`malloc()` pops from this array, and `free()` pushes to it.

+NOTE: be careful about double freeing these vectors.
+We don't currently have any double-free detection logic present.

 ### singular interface